Dry Eye Disease

 - Extended periods of screen time

-- Certain diseases like rheumatoid arthritis, thyroid disease, lupus, or others
+- Certain medical conditions like rheumatoid arthritis, thyroid disease, or lupus

 Increased Tear Evaporation